 What are the downsides of CMS?

 - They generate terrible code.
 If you look at the code generated by most CMS tools it’s a mess.
 CMS code is much longer and far less readable.
 Each time you change or edit formatting, the code gets worse.
-Switching from a CMS generated page to hand coding is very hard because of this.
+Switching from a CMS-generated page to hand coding is very hard because of this.
 It is better to start over with hand coding.

 - CMS tools are limited.
 For a single page or simple website, a CMS tool might work fine.
 Once you start doing complex layouts with dynamic content, you’re going to have a bad time.
 And eventually, you’ll hit a wall that you cannot move beyond without hand coding.

 - Learning to create a website on CMS does not make you a web developer.
-At most, you will have learnt the CMS system and most of these reduce us to mere point-and-click or copy-and-paste artists.
+At most, you will have learned the CMS system and most of these reduce us to mere point-and-click or copy-and-paste artists.

 What are the upsides to hand coding?

 - Readable code.
-The HTML or PHP code generated by hand coding is in a proper layout, readable and optimized.
+The HTML or PHP code generated by hand coding is in a proper layout, readable, and optimized.
 There is usually a lot less code as well.

 - Better SEO rank.
-Hand coded websites have a proper HTML structure with no meaningless code and thus search engines can easily find keywords and that results in better SEO rank.
+Hand-coded websites have a proper HTML structure with no meaningless code and thus search engines can easily find keywords and that results in better SEO rank.

 - Control over the code.
 CMS builders often do not allow you to modify the core code, but if you hand code, you have total control.

 - Fewer Dependencies.
 CMS systems are dependent on many back-end programs and software to run properly.
 Many of these systems are provided by the Service Provider and if something fails or is not up to date, you have a problem.
-Hand coded sites have much fewer dependencies.
+Hand-coded sites have much fewer dependencies.

 - Sites load faster.
-Hand coded sites load faster as they are usually not bloated with auto-generated code and most hand coders will optimize both code and content (images, etc) to be as small as possible.
+Hand-coded sites load faster as they are usually not bloated with auto-generated code and most hand-coders will optimize both code and content (images, etc) to be as small as possible.
 This can make hand-coded sites load up to ten times faster than CMS sites.
-Conversely, badly hand-coded sites may load far slower than a CMS generated website.
+Conversely, badly hand-coded sites may load far slower than a CMS-generated website.

-Its another skill for you
+It’s another skill for you